Skip to content

 • CyberArk permissions for Azure: You must specify these permissions when defining the role's permission policy.

-The Azure application registration must have sufficient permissions to query application credentials.
-If the permissions are insufficient, the connection test fails with an “Insufficient privileges to complete the operation” error.
+The Application.Read.All permission is required for Certificate Manager - SaaS to query application credentials.
+If this permission is not granted, the connection test will fail with an “Insufficient privileges to complete the operation” error.

 1. Enter the Tenant ID.